PSG have potential to win Champions League, says Blanc

 That was before they added Uruguay striker Edinson Cavani, Brazilian centre back Marquinhos and French full back prospect Lucas Digne to a star-studded squad already featuring the likes of Zlatan Ibrahimovic, Ezequiel Lavezzi, Javier Pastore, Lucas and Thiago Silva.

-"Paris can win it like Chelsea did it when they were least expected to," Blanc, who took over from Carlo Ancelotti in June, told French daily Le Parisien on Thursday.
+"Paris can win it like Chelsea did it when they were least expected to," Blanc, who took over from the departing Carlo Ancelotti in June, told French daily Le Parisien on Thursday.

 "It all depends on the draw, the pot, the players in form at that time...
 I prefer to say that Paris has the potential to win the Champions League," the former France coach added.